tsahara/r7rs/content/prog.md

-In a program or library declaration, it is an error to import the same identifier more than once with different bindings, or to redefine or mutate an imported binding with a definition or with {\cf set!}, or to refer to an identifier before it is imported.
+In a program or library declaration, it is an error to import the same identifier more than once with different bindings, or to redefine or mutate an imported binding with a definition or with ``set!``, or to refer to an identifier before it is imported.
 However, a REPL should permit these actions.

 ## 5.3.
 Variable definitions